 If you are sensitive to caffeine stay away from chocolate.
 Few people know this, but chocolate contains caffeine.
 It may not be enough to give you energy in the morning, but it will suffice to keep you up at night.

 Stick to a consistent sleep routine.
 The human body functions better if we stick to a routine, and sleeping is no exception.
 You should stick to a regular sleep schedule.
 Try going to sleep and waking up at the same time every day for two weeks and you will be amazed by the impact it will have.
-Of course, you should now and again go out, sleep in late, but make sure you have a schedule to get back to.
+Of course, you should every now and again go out, sleep in late, but make sure you have a schedule to get back to.

 Sleep at the right time.
 Your body has an internal clock called the circadian rhythm.
 The rhythm is based on the timing of sun, not on your calendar.
 The circadian rhythm dictates the hormonal balance inside our bodies, upping the cortisol in the morning to wake us up and increasing melatonin in the evening to get us to go to bed.